Hrushi11/Brain-Tumor-Detection/README.md

 Image Segmentation model that predicts if a person has brain tumor with localizing the tumor on the original image.
 The Model uses an Unet architecture.

 Visit the Web app - [Brain Tumor Detection](https://share.streamlit.io/hrushi11/brain-tumor-detection/main/app.py) <br>
+*The repository is facing bandwith issues so deployed app might not be visible* <br>
 The dataset used for the project is available here - [Brain MRI Segmentation](https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation)

 ## Predictions made by the model :